planetary-social/planetary-ios/CrashReporting/README.md

 ----

-`CrashReporting` is a simple crash reporting utility to handled or unhandled errors:
+`CrashReporting` is a simple crash reporting utility to report handled or unhandled errors:

 - Track events in [Bugsnag](https://bugsnag.com)
 - Let user opt-in or opt-out from using CrashReporting